 Then he read some books on Hindu faith and embarked upon a new journey which took him to Rishikesh in north India.

 He spent some time there with a spiritual guru who suggested him to open the monastery in Accra.

-Ask Swami Ghanananda his original name and the reply comes promptly: "My real name is Guide!"'No conversion'
+Ask Swami Ghanananda his original name and the reply comes promptly: "My real name is Guide!"

 It's not been easy for him to keep the faith.

 He says initially he faced some opposition from a section of the local people, but then the number of visitors started growing.